mechogan/FullStackOne/README.md

 - NodeJS `>=20`

 1. Install npm dependencies `npm install`
-2. Build the core in `core/build` using make on UNIX or `./windows.bat` on Windows
+2. Build the core.
+Move to the `core/build` directory and use `make` on UNIX-like (MacOS/Linux) or `./windows.bat` on Windows.
-3. Run `npm start`
+3. Run `npm start` at the root of the repository.

 ## License